 Meanwhile, the smaller font will contain necessary information related to the service, resulting in efficient content marketing.
-Consequently, it would help if you asked the designing team to experiment with various ideas while making the landing page copy.
+Consequently, it would help if you asked the design team to experiment with various ideas while creating the landing page copy.

 13. Pleasure And Pain

-You need to ask — why should customers choose your site when there are so many others.
-You’re on track to create a landing page that converts if you answer this question.
+It would be best to ask why customers should choose your site when so many others exist.
+If you answer this question, you’re on track to create a landing page that converts.

-But those who are struggling can use a combination of pleasure and pain references to make a great landing page.
+However, struggling people can use a combination of pleasure and pain references to make a great landing page.
 For example, rather than talking about what visitors will gain, you should throw in concerns about what they are likely to lose.

 We have seen that combining these two aspects leads to higher conversion rates because people have an inherent fear of losing out.
 If you tell someone how they might miss out on quality service, it will encourage them to act faster than discussing the benefits.

-That’s just how the human brain thinks because everyone would want to avoid pain and thereby enrol in the campaign.
+That’s how the human brain thinks because everyone wants to avoid pain and enrol in the campaign.
 Long story short, you will have an effective landing page that converts most visitors.

 However, be careful not to make the page sound too negative; otherwise, it will drive people away.
-Something like -“you will be losing out on our maintenance service at 25% discount” should be enough.
+Something like -“You will be losing out on our maintenance service at a 25% discount” should be enough.